 Dr. Letheren has been practicing Optometry in London for 29 years.
 She provides assessment and treatment for binocular problems, strabismus, amblyopia, learning disabilities, autism, and sports vision as well as concussion, head injury, stroke, and neurodegenerative disease.
 Dr. Letheren is the former chief of optometry for TLC, the Laser Centre in London, Ontario (1995-2000).

 She is a graduate of Western University in London, Ontario in physiology and has her Optometry degree from the University of Waterloo, which is the only English-speaking Optometry school in Canada.
-She did additional training at the school of Optometry in Philadelphia, Pennsylvania and earned her fellowship with the American Academy of Optometry in 1995.
-Currently Dr Cheryl is working on both her pediatric fellowship with COVD and her Neuro fellowship with NORA.
+She did additional training at the School of Optometry in Philadelphia, Pennsylvania, and earned her fellowship with the American Academy of Optometry in 1995.
+Currently, Dr. Cheryl is working on both her pediatric fellowship with COVD and her Neuro fellowship with NORA.

-Dr Letheren is a professional lecturer and has been interviewed for television and radio and writes articles for numerous publications and patient directed information in North America.
-Dr Cheryl consults for legal cases and provides expert evaluation for insurance companies.
+Dr. Letheren is a professional lecturer and has been interviewed for television and radio and writes articles for numerous publications and patient-directed information in North America.
+Dr. Letheren consults for legal cases and provides expert evaluations for insurance companies.
 She has been a member of the Board of the Association of Optometry of Ontario and has served on numerous committees.

-She also finds time to mentor optometry students, university students and entrepreneurial young women.
-Dr Cheryl is a proud mother of 3 adult children and so she is no longer found at the hockey arena or dance studio.
-She has 2 doggies and enjoys hiking, music, taking courses at Western, and travelling.
+She also finds time to mentor optometry students, university students, and entrepreneurial young women.
+Dr. Letheren is a proud mother of 3 adult children and so she is no longer found at the hockey arena or dance studio.
+She has 2 doggies and enjoys hiking, music, taking courses at Western, and traveling.